Our Star Tortoise Breeders

 Date: Feb 14, 2010

-On December 8, 2005, my female Indian Star tortoise laid 3 eggs.
+On the 8th of December 8, 2005, my female Indian Star tortoise laid 3 eggs.
 Though there were 2 male stars in the group, I didn't have high hopes that the eggs are fertile since this is their first clutch.
 But on April 19, 2006, as soon as I woke up, I took a peek at the egg container like any other day.
 I couldn't believe what I saw!
 One of the eggs was partly cracked and a tortoise head was peeking out!
 I quickly grabbed my video camera and a fresh mini-DV and took photos and videos all morning.
 I didn't care that I showed up late for work that day.
 I've been waiting for this moment since 1999!

 This is Cracker, our first captive-bred Star tortoise still in his partially cracked egg.
 In the middle photo, you can see his yolk sac.
 The right most photo is with his mother where you can see the size difference.
 Adult female Stars aren't very big and lay an average of 3 eggs per clutch, and 1-2 clutches per year.